Resuscitators

 1961 "Artificial Respiration"

-Henning Ruben files a patent application on September 12, 1957 for his "Apparatus for Artificial Respiration."
+Henning Ruben filed a patent application on September 12, 1957 for his "Apparatus for Artificial Respiration."
 The patent was granted on November 21, 1961.

 Porton Resuscitator ad